-Macrocephaly refers to an overly large head in infants.
-Not all cases of macrocephaly are cause for alarm.
-However, it is often a sign of other complications or conditions in the brain.
+Macrocephaly refers to an overly large head.
+It’s often a symptom of complications or conditions in the brain.

-There is a general standard used for defining macrocephaly: when the circumference of a person’s head is more than two standard deviations above average for their age, or larger than the 98th percentile.
+There’s a standard used to define macrocephaly: The circumference of a person’s head is more than two standard deviations above average for their age.
+Or, their head is larger than the 98th percentile.

 What causes macrocephaly?

-Macrocephaly is not a condition in itself.
-It’s a symptom of other conditions.
-Benign familial macrocephaly is an inherited condition where a family is predisposed to having a larger head circumference.
+Macrocephaly is usually a symptom of other conditions.
+Benign familial macrocephaly is an inherited condition.
+It happens in families predisposed to having larger heads.

 Sometimes there is a problem with the brain, such as hydrocephalus or excess fluid.
-These underlying conditions will require treatment.
+Underlying conditions will require treatment.

-Benign extra-axial collection is a condition where there is a small amount of fluid in the brain.
-The amount of fluid is so minor that it does not require treatment.
+Benign extra-axial collection is a condition where there’s fluid in the brain.
+But this condition doesn’t require treatment because the amount of fluid is minor.

 Other conditions that can cause macrocephaly include:

 Some children will have benign macrocephaly.
-Many of these children will experience no other symptoms aside from a larger head circumference.
+And they won’t experience symptoms other than having a larger head circumference.

-In other cases, children may experience developmental delays.
-These include delays in reaching learning milestones.
+In other cases, children may experience developmental delays, like reaching learning milestones.
 Other symptoms include:

 - mental disabilities or delays